 There are plenty of water sports on offer including scuba diving, snorkelling, kayaking and sailing, the island’s national sport.
-Many of the resorts on Anguilla have facilities offering motorised and non-motorised water sports.
+Many of the resorts on Anguilla have facilities offering non-motorised water sports.

 On dry land, horse riding is available at one of the island’s two stables.
 Cuisinart Golf Club is an 18-hole championship golf course overlooking the south coast with views of St Martin.

 Politician and island notable, Sir Emile Gumbs, leads walking tours to remote places on Anguilla and talks about the island’s history (tel: 264 497 2711).

 Anguilla is a great place for Bird watching - the salt ponds around the island provide and excellent habitat for some 136 species of birds including great blue herons, sandpipers and snowy egrets.

 The Anguilla Sea Turtle Project is committed to preserving four varieties including the leatherback and loggerhead turtles who arrive on the beaches between April and November to lay their eggs - visitors can witness the nesting and hatching of these sea turtles.